notrustverify/nostr-nym/README.md

 A public relay is accessible with the following nym-client id:
 `2gc9QidpXs4YGKmphinsDhWTHxdy2TZgWYWz2VenN5jL.dkwwJqS1zXa9BuPAFdniRN2HxFvAbTybAmrUHGAT5KV@2BuMSfMW3zpeAjKXyKLhmY4QW1DXurrtSPEJ6CjX3SEh`

-A light nostr client is available under [client](client) folder to be able to interact with a nostr hosted on the mixnet
+A light nostr client is available under [client](client) folder to be able to interact with a nostr relay hosted on the mixnet

 Demo
 [![asciicast](https://asciinema.org/a/569964.svg)](https://asciinema.org/a/569964)